How to find a wedding dress within my budget?

 Most dresses take 4-6 months to produce, and all dresses require alterations, which can take an additional 2-3 months.
 If your wedding date is quickly approaching, that’s OK, I’ve got your back!
 Keep in mind though, that your options become limited, or you may run into additional rush fees.
 I will help you navigate the best option for your big day, so leave the stress to me.

-*As of August 1st, appointments are limited and booked as a 30-minute Zoom pre-consult and a 60-minute in-person visit.
-Plus guests are limited as well.
+*As of August 1, 2020, appointments and guests are limited.
 Please read COVID Protocol to learn more.